TranslationFind a programme

-Dr Rebecca Kosick, (Lecturer), Intermedial translation and translation in the visual and plastic arts; literary translation; poetics and translation; theories and philosophies of translation; translation and material culture
+Dr Rebecca Kosick, (Senior Lecturer), Intermedial translation and translation in the visual and plastic arts; literary translation; poetics and translation; theories and philosophies of translation; translation and material culture

-Dr Lucas Nunes Vieira, (Lecturer), corpus-based translation studies; professional issues in translation; translation and editing processes, with particular emphasis on post-editing of machine translation; translation technology
+Dr Lucas Nunes Vieira, (Senior Lecturer), computer-assisted translation; corpus-based translation studies; social aspects of machine translation; translation process research; translation technology

-Dr Carol O'Sullivan, (Senior Lecturer), Audiovisual translation, especially subtitling; censorship in translation; history of screen translation; literary translation; translation history.
+Dr Carol O'Sullivan, (Associate Professor), audiovisual translation, especially subtitling; censorship in translation; history of screen translation; literary translation; translation history.

-Dr Bradley Stephens, (Senior Lecturer), Popular culture and adaptation of the French novel; theories and practices of adaptation.
+Dr Bradley Stephens, (Associate Professor), popular culture and adaptation of the French novel; theories and practices of adaptation.

-Dr Xiaochun Zhang, (Lecturer), games localization; translation into Chinese; translation of Chinese culture
+Dr Xiaochun Zhang, (Senior Lecturer), games localization; translation into Chinese; translation of Chinese culture